HL7/fhir-qi-core/input/pages/qdm-to-qicore.md

 clinical intake and output records to determine if anything other than human breast milk was administered to the infant.
-Summarizing discussion among HL7 workgroups in late 2023, the QI-Core resource best suited to retrieve information about enteral intake is Observation (i.e., QI-Core Observation in versions STU4.1.1 and STU5.0, and SimpleObservation in STU7.0).
+Summarizing discussion among HL7 workgroups in late 2023, the QI-Core resource best suited to retrieve information about enteral intake is Observation (i.e., QI-Core Observation in versions STU4.1.1 and STU5.0, and SimpleObservation in STU 6.0 & STU7.0).
 The following guidance may help measure developers trying to express retrieval of enteral intake data using SimpleObservation:

     * SimpleObservation.code = with binding to a direct reference code or value set indicating observation of enteral intake